Changalang1729/AUTHENTIC-/Website (No Node Modules)/README.md

 The Flask server runs on localhost:5000 and the vue-app runs on localhost:8080 on my computer.
 If your Flask server is runing on a different port, just change the fetch requests on the Vue app to whatever port it is on.

 NOTE:
 This contains all of the files except for the node modules.
 There were almost 30,000 files and I was unable to upload it to GitHub.
-If you do not have the modules already installed, I have included it in this Google Drive folder: (folder will go here once its done uploading)
+If you do not have the modules already installed, contact me if you need them.
+It's a beefy file.

 If you have further questions email me at ashton.winters@yale.edu.